AdobeDocs/analytics-platform.en/help/components/filters/operators.md

 ## Distinct Count operators

 You can segment on a distinct count of items within a dimension.
-For example, you can create filters for visitors who viewed more than 5 distinct products or visits where more than 5 distinct pages were seen.
+For example, you can create filters for persons who viewed more than 5 distinct products or visits where more than 5 distinct pages were seen.

 | Operator | Description |
 | --- | --- |